Mini Harbor Freight (type) Trailer Ultimate Build-Up Thread

 3. They're inexpensive.
 I don't have a lot of money to spend on something that spends most if its life parked in the garage.

-But there are other options out there:
+But there are other options out there (remember, these are 2011 prices):

 1. An honest-to-goodness old Army trailer like an M-100 or an M-416.
 Maybe you're one of those lucky types that finds a bargain on Craigslist and scores a pristine one for $500.
 Most of us aren't that lucky.
 What most folks find are very used ones that "need a little bit of work".
 You can spend hundreds (thousands?) of dollars to fix the rust, paint, rewire, change out hubs or axle & hubs to match your Jeep's bolt pattern, etc. They do look cool though.
 But they're heavy, and you either need to run a pintle hitch on your Jeep, or modify the trailer's tongue to match your Jeep.